chantastic/vim/prerequisite/install-vim.md

-# Install the latest version of Vim on a Mac with Home-brew
+# Install the Latest Vim on a Mac with Homebrew

 ## Summary

+The version of Vim that comes with your operating system is out of date.
+You can find download instructions at vim.org for all platforms.
+However, the easiest way to get the latest Vim on a mac is with Homebrew...

 ## Lesson